Lilypad-Tech/lilypad-smart-contracts/README.md

 The Lilypad Network is a distributed compute network powering AI inference with a three-sided marketplace for users, hardware providers and app builders.

-You can learn more about Lilypad by visiting our docs page [here](https://docs.lilypad.tech).
+You can learn more about Lilypad by visiting our [docs page](https://docs.lilypad.tech).

 ## Actors in the Lilypad ecosystem and nomenclature